 World Vision has been working in Indonesia since the 1960s and has local staff and long-standing programs in the earthquake zone.

-In the coming days and weeks, we aim to reach 80,000 survivors through activities including:
+We aim to reach 80,000 survivors during an initial six-month emergency response through activities including:

 - distributing food and providing clean water and emergency toilets